codustry/ceps/cep-16.md

 Automation is the ace.
 Let’s do more of this.

-Data is the joker.
+Data & Legal is the jokers.
 Always pay respect.